 When it comes to the ingredient lists, I definitely lean towards The Farmer’s Dog.
 Not only does its meals have a higher protein content (8-11.5% minimum crude protein), but the list of ingredients is shorter, cleaner, and easier to understand.

-For example, its Turkey meal only has seven ingredients (USDA turkey, chickpeas, carrot, broccoli, parsnip, spinach, and fish oil), plus a nutrient blend of vitamins and minerals.
+For example, its Turkey meal only has 7 ingredients (USDA turkey, chickpeas, carrot, broccoli, parsnip, spinach, and fish oil), plus a nutrient blend of vitamins and minerals.

-Both Nom Nom and The Farmer’s Dog offer four recipes each, each with one main protein source: turkey, beef, chicken, or pork.
+Both Nom Nom and The Farmer’s Dog offer 4 recipes each, each with 1 main protein source:

-The rest of the ingredients are all pretty similar as well, because they were created by veterinary nutritionists who know what a dog both tolerates and needs to be healthy.
+Nom Nom gives them the more exotic names of Beef Mash, Chichen Cuisine, Pork Potluck, and Turkey Fare.
+Overall, the ingredients in both recipes are fairly similar, as they were created by veterinary nutritionists who know what a dog both tolerates and needs to be healthy.

 Nom Nom asks about your pup’s sex, age, breed, weight, body condition, and potential health problems.
-The health problems list isn’t exactly exhaustive, but it takes into account food allergies, for example.
+The health problems list isn’t exactly exhaustive, but if your dog suffers from allergies, you can add them here.

 Neither of the companies offer prescription diets, but The Farmer’s Dog asks if your dog needs one.
 If the answer is yes, it encourages you to check in with your vet to see if its recipes can support your dog’s special needs.
 The recipes from both companies often do, as they’re specially formulated for even the most sensitive pups.

 Both The Farmer’s Dog and Nom Nom make it easy to order on their websites.
-You can also make changes to future orders, including rescheduling them, which is straightforward.
+You can also make changes to future orders, including rescheduling them, which is straightforward through your customer account.

 The meals from both companies arrive frozen, in a well-insulated box, with each meal separately packed and clearly labeled.
 You’ll also receive storage instructions, but the rule of thumb is to freeze everything, then thaw before you feed.

-The meals can stay frozen for up to six months, and last around four days in the fridge.
+The meals can stay frozen for up to 6 months, and last around 4 days in the fridge.
 You’ll find more detailed info about storage on the packaging, but it seems easier to just thaw whatever you want for the next day, so you don’t risk spoiling anything.

-When it comes to Nom Nom’s extras, the treats cost $13 for a 2oz bag, and $20 for 4oz.
-The probiotic supplements cost $40 undiscounted, while the gut health kit is $90.
-There are also variety packs of food that cost $15 each, in case you want to test the food with your dog before subscribing.
+When it comes to Nom Nom’s extras, the treats cost $13 for 1 pack and the probiotic supplements cost $40.
+There are also sampler packs of food costing $20, in case you want to test the food with your dog before subscribing.

 Features Comparison: Nom Nom vs. The Farmer’s Dog